Health Care Mandate Information

 Note: A 50 percent deduction is allowed on gains from the sale of collectibles and pre-1996 installment sales.

-- The tax rate on Part (C) income, which includes long-term capital gains, except for collectibles and pre-1996 installment sales is 5.25 percent tax.
-You may refer to question 17 for further details regarding long term gains taxation in Massachusetts.
+- The tax rate on Part (C) income, which includes long-term capital gains, except for collectibles and pre-1996 installment sales is 5.2 percent tax.

 Income received from a contributory annuity, pension, endowment or retirement fund of the Commonwealth of Massachusetts and its political subdivisions or the U.S. government is exempt from taxation in Massachusetts.